EmmeTrader/DeepRL-P3-Collaboration-and-Competition/Report.md

 The OUNoise class implements a Ornstein-Uhlenbeck process.
 This is inspired by the [DDPG paper](https://arxiv.org/abs/1509.02971), where the authors use an Ornstein-Uhlenbeck Process to add noise to the action output.

-The function Load_and_test allows you to run pretrained agents by loading the actor and critic weights obtained through the training process.
+The function Load_and_test allows you to run pretrained agents by loading the actor and critic weights obtained through the training process shown in the jupyter notebook.

 **Tennis.ipynb**